 Here’s the thing:

-Assisting customers and conducting user experiences is an accelerated way to predict where users struggle and improve your website or any other digital channel to satisfy your future audience.
+Assisting customers and conducting user experiences is a quick way to predict where users struggle and improve your website or any other digital channel to satisfy your future audience.

 No wonder web stats show 55% of companies include testing in their development strategies before officially launching new features or completely new website design concepts.